-While operating in Station or Station WDS mode, you should specify the SSID of the Access Point the AirRouter HP is associated with.
+While operating in Station or Station WDS mode, you should specify the SSID of the Access Point the AirRouter is associated with.
 There can be several Access Points with an identical SSID.
-If the SSID is set to "Any" the station will connect to any available Access Point.
+If the SSID is set to "Any" the station will connect to any available AP.

 Select (Only applicable in Station and Station WDS mode.)
 The list of the available Access Points can be retrieved using the Select button.
 This control activates Site Survey tool which is used for the AP selection.
 Site Survey will search for the available wireless networks in range on all supported channels and allows you to select one for association.
 In case the selected network uses encryption, you'll need to set security parameters in the Wireless Security section.
+Select the Access Point from the list and click Select button for association.